JoshGamingHQ/maxcrafted-addon/README.md

 # Maxcrafted++

-Welcome to Maxcrafted++, a Minecraft Bedrock addon pack for 1.20+.
+Welcome to Maxcrafted++, a Minecraft: Bedrock Edition addon pack for 1.20+.
 This pack primarily focuses on adding content to the base game, but also changes how some vanilla things work.

 In Maxcrafted++, you'll come across new creatures, new weapons, new tools, new armor, new materials, and much more.